Out Of Town - A Modern "Nav"

 SECOND STEP: NAIROBI, KENYA

 Per and Tore Geheb got their education at The Danish School of Design.
 They graduated the year I was born.
-The incredible thing is that we have had some of the same teachers!
+The incredible thing was that we had studied under some of the same teachers!
 I read about them in Danish interior design magazines.
 At the time, I wondered; “Interior designers in Africa!?”
 My curiosity had been aroused, and I sent them my traineeship application, thinking that they might feel obligated towards the old school.
 I don’t think they did, but I was welcome nevertheless.

 I arrived late in the evening to a house which in the darkness looked like many other houses.
 The next morning I got up in the blazing sunlight and saw one of the most fantastic houses I have ever seen.
 Colonial style, made of bricks, wrought iron and wood and with red, green and yellow doors.
 Raised from ground level and with a roofed veranda running around half the house and from which there was a view of the beautiful garden.
 Big and luxuriant, wild and tremendous, full of flowers, plants, bushes and trees – a veritable jungle.
 Here a complete peace, perfection and harmony prevailed.
 On the inside, the house made up quite a museum.
 Every month Per went to auctions and brought new things back to the house.
 Some with an eye to design projects, but most of them as part of their “life project”, the house.
 I kept discovering new things.
 Things which were just there and which each told their little stories – an immense wealth.
 Add to this an atmosphere of kindness, openness and hospitality.
 There were always people and life in Per and Tore’s house.